bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 ## Remove Boilerplate Code from Tests

-We can remove some boilerplate code from each test by making the <xref:Bunit.TestContext> implicitly available to the test class, so we do not have to have `using var ctx = new Bunit.TestContext();` in every test.
+We can remove some boilerplate code from each test by making the <xref:Bunit.TestContext> implicitly available to the test class so we do not have to have `using var ctx = new Bunit.TestContext();` in every test.
 This can be done like this:

 # [xUnit](#tab/xunit)